Bamorovat/ROSVideoRecorder/README.md

 ### Downloading and Building the Package
 1. **Clone the Repository:**
-   First, navigate to your catkin workspace's `src` directory:
+   First, navigate to your catkin workspaces `src` directory:
    ```bash
    cd ~/catkin_ws/src
    ```